COVID-19 Information & Support

 - To ensure that funded projects and activities are not penalized by the unprecedented situation; and

 - To support the safe continuation of projects and activities.

-In addition to the advance of operating assistance funds in 2020/21, the BC Arts Council has provided COVID-19 Response Funding to support the sector through the pandemic.
+In addition to the advance of operating assistance funds in 2020/21 and stable operating funding for the 2021/22 grant cycle, the BC Arts Council has provided COVID-19 Response Funding to support the sector through the pandemic.
 For more information on that funding, see the relevant section below on this page.

 BC Arts Council staff are available, Monday to Friday, during regular business hours.
 Please see the BC Arts Council staff directory for contact information.

-As we respond to the COVID-19 pandemic, we find ourselves in an unusually busy time.
-There may be some delays in responding to queries.
+During this unusually busy time, there may be some delays in responding to queries.
 We do acknowledge how important it is that we are available to answer questions and will do our best to get back to you promptly.
 Thank you for your patience if there are delays.